sahithyandev/s1/src/content/docs/fluid-mechanics/machinery/03-centrifugal-pumps.md

 ### Diffuser

-A fixed set of vanes added to the impeller.
-To direct the flow into the volute, to minimize impact losses.
+A fixed set of vanes installed inside the volute.
+Increases pressure of the fluid exiting the impeller by decreasing its velocity.
+Minimizes the energy loss from turbulence and impact.
 Optional.

 ## Operation